Horbenkodev/hugo-blog/content/posts/big-data-the-perfect-aid-for-mobile-app-development/index.md

 ---
 title: Big Data - The Perfect Aid for Mobile App Development
+breadcrumbs: Big Data in Mobile App Development
+slug: big-data-the-perfect-aid-for-mobile-app-development
 draft: false
 publishDate: 2018-05-15T00:00:00.000Z
 image: big-data.jpg
 og_image: big-data.jpg
-description: Smartphones and smart-devices have simplified our daily tasks manifolds.
+description: Smartphones and smart devices have simplified our daily tasks manifolds.
 They have become an indispensable part of our lives.
 Today, we just cannot imagine a single day without these devices.
 We no longer need to head out for purchasing things or for searching a conveyance, we have apps that can